thenexthub/Codira/stdlib/public/Logging/Docs.docc/index.md

 ### Default Behavior

-SwiftLog provides basic console logging via ``StreamLogHandler``.
+CodiraLog provides basic console logging via ``StreamLogHandler``.
 By default it uses `stdout`, however, you can configure it to use `stderr` instead:

 ```language